Note to Self: I Play for the L1s, not the L4s.Georgie Hurford

 The mood was one of quiet confidence.
-After back to back wins of 9-0 and 10-1 we knew we were on good form.
+After back to back wins of nine-nil and ten-one we knew we were in good form.
 However, Long Sutton were formidable opponents last season so this was not going to be an easy ride.
-Play started smoothly, South’s passing was pacey and pleasingly accurate.
+Play started smoothly, South’s passing was pacy and pleasingly accurate.
 Alice…Ali…Amy Wright/Walker/Walsh did some fantastic picks in the middle of the pitch and Abi, Carly, Robyn, Katie and Laura worked hard and made great interceptions in the midfield and upfront.
 South’s persistence paid off and a left-right drag at the top of the D resulted in a smash into the right hand corner of the goal by Alice/Ali.
-South then had the lion’s share of possession which finally paid off with a run by Carly up the left and smack into the goal.
+South then had the lion’s share of possession, which finally paid off with a run by Carly up the left and smacked into the goal.

-Fuelled by jelly babies and some rousing words from Captain Robs we were into the second half.
+Fuelled by jelly babies and some rousing words from captain Robs, we were into the second half.
 Things got a bit scrappy, we saw a bit more of the ball at the back with Hannah, Amalia and Katie doing some handy interceptions.
-Loopy became a bit nervy with our passing the ball across the D 'don't worry it’s a new rule, we’re not actually playing yet....eeech'.
-Kim worked hard in the midfield, Robs came on for a cheeky 10 minutes to run off her flu.
-Katie Cooil, our new Rutland dynamo played some lovely balls up the line (blimey two Cooils on one pitch I hear you cry!
-But their play together has been remarkably harmonious) After a little bit of work and some nice runs by Long Sutton, Ali/Alice managed another corker of a goal lifting it into the corner.
-Not long before the whistle, the final goal was scored by a powerful shot on goal by Captain Robs at a short corner and a deflection from Kim.
+Loopy became a bit nervy with our passing the ball across the D. “Don’t worry, it’s a new rule, we’re not actually playing yet…eeech.”
+Kim worked hard in the midfield, Robs came on for a cheeky ten minutes to run off her flu.
+Katie Cooil, our new Rutland dynamo, played some lovely balls up the line (blimey, two Cooils on one pitch I hear you cry!
+But their play together has been remarkably harmonious) After a little bit of work and some nice runs by Long Sutton, Ali/Alice managed another corker of a goal, lifting it into the corner.
+Not long before the whistle the final goal was scored by a powerful shot on goal from captain Robs at a short corner with a deflection from Kim.